 Dark theme is a welcome addition to Windows, but some users reported issues with the dark theme and File Explorer.
-Speaking of issues, here are some common problems that users reported:
+Here’s how you can easily solve them.

-- Windows 10 File Explorer dark mode not working – Sometimes this issue can occur due to certain glitches on your system.
+- Windows 10 dark mode File Explorer is not working – This issue can occur due to certain glitches on your system.
 In most cases, you can fix the problem by restarting Windows Explorer.

-- File Explorer dark theme not working 1803 – Many users reported that dark theme isn’t working on build 1803.
-In case you don’t know, this feature is available starting from build 1809, so be sure to update your system to the latest version.
+- File Explorer dark theme is not working 1803 – Many users reported that the dark theme isn’t working on build 1803.
+In case you don’t know, this feature is available starting from build 1809, so be sure to update your system.

-- Dark theme not applying to File Explorer, is not enabling in File Explorer – There are many causes for this error, but if you’re having problems with File Explorer and dark theme, you should be able to solve the issue using one of our solutions.
+- Dark theme not applying to File Explorer is not enabling in File Explorer – There are many causes for this error, but if you’re having problems with File Explorer and dark theme, you should be able to solve them by using one of our solutions.

 - Make sure that you have the latest updates installed